sharontherese/latin-mass-funeral/content/home/project_rites.md

 active = true  # Activate this widget? true/false
 weight = 75  # Order that this section will appear.

-title = "Rites of Baptism"
+title = "Rites for Adults"
 subtitle = ""

 [content]